Cape Town Guide

 When we visited Cape Town, the city was experiencing its worst drought in over 100 years.
 As a result of this, everyone was monitoring water use and saving water where ever they could.
 We were staying in a hotel so although bath plugs had been removed to reduce unnecessary water use, we were lucky enough to be able shower comfortably.
-This may not be the case if you were to stay in a hostel so it may be worth enquiring prior to making any such bookings as this would greatly affect your holiday experience.

 Our stay in Cape Town was certainly one to remember.
 We stayed in the V & A Waterfront region, which is not actually in the city itself (it is only a few minutes’ drive to the city centre).
 The V&A Waterfront was home to our remarkable hotel, The Victoria and Alfred Hotel.

 On arrival, we were greeted with a bottle of chilled champagne and a fruit platter.
 Rose petals lined the floor leading to a beautifully decorated bed.
 The room itself was tastefully furnished with elegant armchairs and a selection of luxurious toiletries.

 The breakfast was without doubt, one of the most impressive we have had in a hotel.
 There was the usual spread of muesli, cereals, breads and pastries but with a very elaborate selection.
 The generous assortment of cold meats and spreads were the perfect accompaniment to the great cheese selection on offer.
 Along with all this, there was a very tempting hot menu to choose from each morning.